-|CLICK FOR A FULL SIZE MAP|
+|CLICK FOR A FULL-SIZE MAP|

 Kelso then said to the boy who was present, "If that is the case, we had better get away from them if we can.
-Say nothing; but do as you see me do."
+Say nothing, but do as you see me do."

 As the afternoon was far advanced, Kelso walked leisurely towards the canoes, of which there were two tied near the bank.
 Some of the Indians inquired where he was going.
-He pointed to the cattle which were standing among the haystacks on the opposite [right/south] bank, and made signs that they must go and fodder them, and then they should return and get their supper.
+He pointed to the cattle which were standing among the haystacks on the opposite [right/south] bank and made signs that they must go and fodder them, and then they should return and get their supper.

 Kelso got into one canoe, and the boy into the other.
 The stream was narrow, and they were soon across.
 When they had gained the opposite side, they pulled some hay for the cattle - made a show of collecting them - and when they had gradually made a circuit, so that their movements were concealed by the haystacks, they took to the woods, which were close at hand, and made for the fort.

-They had run about a quarter of a mile, when they heard the discharge of two guns successively, which they supposed to have been levelled at White and Debou that they had left behind.
-On their way to the fort they notified the family of Burns, living on the river at what is now North State Street, of their danger, and a squad of soldiers was sent to escort them to the fort.
+They had run about a quarter of a mile, when they heard the discharge of two guns successively, which they supposed to have been leveled at White and Debou that they had left behind.
+On their way to the fort, they notified the family of Burns, living on the river at what is now North State Street, of their danger, and a squad of soldiers was sent to escort them to the fort.

 All of the families gathered in the fort and the Indians left the neighborhood.
 Later, news reached the fort about White and Debou being stabbed, scalped, shot and mutilated.